50thomatoes50/BNG_tools/readme.md

 Tools Designed to help modding in [BeamNG.Drive](http://www.beamng.com)

+Files are only loaded from `Documents\BeamNG.drive\mods\unpacked\` and are open as Read-only to prevent any unwanted glitch

 ## Warning

 Those programs are in beta.
 Use at your own risk

 ## Installation guide
-Clone this repo with GIT (so you need git)
+- Clone this repo with GIT (so you need git)

-Run setup.py
+- Run setup.py

-For now, to start the app run `reporter.py` (may change in near futur)
+- For now, to start the app run `reporter.py` (may change in near future)

-Files are only loaded from `Documents\BeamNG.drive\mods\unpacked\` and are open as Read-only to prevent any unwanted glitch

 ## Roadmap
   - [ ] Better GUI (Menu, configuration..)